 The Arawak and Carib tribes were dominating Guyana when Columbus sighted the country in 1498 although many other tribes were also present.
-The Netherlands was the first to establish 3 colonies in the region known as Essequibo, settled in 1616, Berbice in 1627, and Demerara in 1752.
+However, the Netherlands was the first to establish 3 colonies in the region known as Essequibo (settled in 1616), Berbice (in 1627), and Demerara (in 1752).

 Guyana can be divided into 5 regions; a narrow marshy plain along the Atlantic coast where most of the population lives; an inland hilly sand and clay region containing most of the mineral deposits; a forested highland region in the south; a desert savannah in the southwest; and interior lowland savannah gradually rise towards the Brazilian border.